MiaGobble/Figma-Import-Assistant/docs/intro.md

 With auto-import, you can customize a blockout to automatically be generated in just moments.
 All that’s needed is for you to export the images!

 # Installing the Roblox Plugin
-At minimum, you will need the Roblox plugin!
-Here are some options:

-* Want to support me?
-Buy it on the [Creator Hub page](https://create.roblox.com/store/asset/17426771250/Figma-Importer-Assistant)
+***For the easiest option, get it from the creator store: [Creator Hub page](https://create.roblox.com/store/asset/17426771250/Figma-Importer-Assistant).***
-* Otherwise, for free, download it from the [GitHub releases page](https://github.com/MiaGobble/Figma-Import-Assistant/releases)

 :::info
 Downloading it from the Creator Hub ensures that you recieve automatic updates.
 If you want finer control though, download it from releases.
 :::

+Alternatively, download it from the [GitHub releases page](https://github.com/MiaGobble/Figma-Import-Assistant/releases).
 If you get it from the Github releases page, you can install it by inserting the .rbxm file into Studio, right-clicking it, and clicking “save as local plugin”.

 # Installing the Figma Plugin
 You will need the Figma plugin in order to do automatic importing.

-You can get the plugin [on Figma from the plugin page](https://www.figma.com/community/plugin/1474417780898732294/roblox-figma-importer-assistant).
+***You can get the plugin [on Figma from the plugin page](https://www.figma.com/community/plugin/1474417780898732294/roblox-figma-importer-assistant).***

-Alternatively can get it from the GitHub releases page.
+*For OLD VERSIONS ONLY*, you can get it from the GitHub releases page.
 Once downloaded:
 * Unzip `app` folder
 * In Figma, go to Plugins -> Development -> Import plugin from manifest
 * Go to the unzipped App folder and import the file named “manifest”